-Doctors that participate in clinical research are at the leading edge of medical knowledge.
+Doctors who participate in clinical research are at the leading edge of medical knowledge.
 They’re the first to learn about new medications, which means their patients have access to innovative treatments.
 Dr. Fleishman, Dr. Bower, and the team at Premier Women’s Care of Southwest Florida work together with the Clinical Study Center, where they’ve conducted over 125 clinical research studies leading to more than a dozen new drugs.
 As one of their patients, you can also participate in clinical studies.
-To learn more, call one of the offices in Fort Myers, Cape Coral, or Lehigh Acres, Florida.
+To learn more, call one of the offices in Fort Myers or Cape Coral.

 Participating in a clinical trial could give you access to potential new medicines and treatments before they’re available on the market.
 This can make a significant difference for patients suffering from diseases and conditions that aren’t effectively treated with current treatment options.